Darkzarich/vue3-base-components/README.md

 3. Don't rely on placeholders.
 Use `<label>` since when user starts typing placeholders are gone and then it's impossible to get what should be written in that input.

+4. Screen readers are not always able to see an error block in an input as a part that is related to the said input.
+To help it we could specify `aria-describedby="error-span-id"`attribute.

+5. Use `aria-live="assertive"` attribute for input error blocks because it makes screen readers notice them immediately interupting everything else it reads right now.
+Should only be used for time-sensitive/critical notifications that absolutely require the user's immediate attention and should be used carefully as it may annoy the user

+6. When there is an error in input relying on quite widely used red border is a not *accessible* way to go about it.
+We can notify screen readers about invalid state of an input with `aria-invalid="true"` attribute.

+7: Disabling buttons is bad, it makes them invisible for screen readers